OC, CC & KAOA Handover: Your Rights and the RWA Playbook

 Step 3: The Handover Document Checklist

-Pro Tip: Create a digital folder, most buyers lose track of half these documents once moved in.
+Pro Tip: Create a digital folder; most buyers lose track of half these documents once flat handover is completed.

 Step 4: KAOA Society Formation and Why It’s Non-Negotiable